 To examine the impact of CoT prompting on the internal decision-making processes of LLMs, we employ LLM-Check to compare the distributions of Hidden Score and Attention Score with and without CoT prompts.
 The Hidden Score reflects the LLM's internal confidence in its own output, while the Attention Score captures the degree of focus allocated to different input segments.

-We use the Kolmogorov–Smirnov (K–S) test to evaluate whether these distributions differ significantly across conditions.
-As shown in Figure~\ref{fig:dist}, both scores undergo statistically significant shifts (p < 0.01), indicating that CoT prompts induce meaningful changes in the LLM's internal representations.
+We use the Kolmogorov-Smirnov (K-S) test to evaluate whether these score distributions differ significantly between conditions with and without CoT prompting.
+As shown in Figure~\ref{fig:dist}, both scores exhibit statistically significant shifts ($p < 0.01$), indicating that CoT prompting induces substantial changes in the LLM's internal representations.

-For instruction-tuned LLMs like LLaMA, the scores are relatively dispersed without CoT, suggesting that the hallucination detection methods can effectively differentiate between hallucinated and faithful responses.
-However, with CoT prompting, the scores become tightly clustered, implying that the detector may collapse to predicting a single class—thereby losing discriminative capability.
+For instruction-tuned LLMs such as LLaMA, the scores are relatively dispersed in the absence of CoT prompting, suggesting that hallucination detection methods can effectively differentiate between hallucinated and faithful responses.
+However, with CoT prompting, the scores become tightly clustered.
+This implies that the detector may collapse to predicting a single class, thereby losing its discriminative capability.

 In contrast, reasoning-oriented LLMs such as DeepSeek exhibit concentrated score distributions even without CoT, suggesting that internal signals are less indicative of hallucination.
-CoT prompting still significantly alters the distribution, suggesting that explicit reasoning substantially reshapes the LLM's internal state—even when the LLM is already strong in reasoning tasks.
+CoT prompting still significantly alters the distribution, suggesting that explicit reasoning substantially reshapes the LLM's internal state, even when the LLM is already strong in reasoning tasks.

 Overall, these findings suggest that CoT prompting not only enhances output quality but also modulates the LLM's internal confidence and attention.